 correspondence and other communication if such other communication is

 made through means not prohibited by law.

-The rights afforded by Article 17.1 of the Cyprus Constitution extend to any transmistion of thoughs and ideas in whatever medium and accordingly this protection is afforded to telephone calls, electronic messages, fax and other means.
+The rights afforded by Article 17.1 of the Cyprus Constitution extend to any transmission of thoughts and ideas in whatever medium and accordingly this protection is afforded to telephone calls, electronic messages, fax and other means.

 Digital Signature and Digital Commerce

-As we have seen above the digital signature and digital commerce is safeguareded under the laws of Cyprus and strictly speaking the only matter holding back the transposition of business to purely digital is the people and industry themselves.
+As we have seen above the digital signature and digital commerce is safeguarded under the laws of Cyprus and strictly speaking, the only matter holding back the transposition of business to purely digital is the people and industry themselves.

-Working in a digital manner absolutly benefits the business in the long term since it would enjoy the following benefits:
+Working in a digital manner absolutely benefits the business in the long term since it would enjoy the following benefits: